image

 When 'truth' around unresolved health and economic crisis hits home - and impacts on our personal lives force us to 'wake up' and start thinking things through, we will learn that there are, in fact, wonderful solutions waiting for our support and advocacy.

-In September 2013, in Australia, one week after Tony Abbott became Prime Minister of Australia he sacked the Australian Climate Commission.
+In September 2013, in Australia, one week after Tony Abbott (b- 1957) was elected Liberal Party Prime Minister of Australia (2013 to 2015), he sacked the Australian Climate Commission.
 The independent Australian Climate Council was immediately established, led by Professor Tim Flannery.

-There is a need for closer examination of the consequences of the carbon tax 'strategy' where polluters could continue polluting by paying a carbon tax to a non-gov. authority - a F.I.R.E sector entity (Finance, Insurance, Real Estate) - which can 'trade' in debt.
+There is a need for closer examination of the consequences of the carbon tax 'strategy' where polluters could continue polluting by paying a carbon tax to a non-government authority - a F.I.R.E sector entity (Finance, Insurance, Real Estate) - which 'trades' in debt.

 (I recommend the Pigouvian tax categorisation, per.
-Frank deJong's beautifully reasoned “Economic Policy Resolution" 2010.)
+Frank deJong's well reasoned “Economic Policy Resolution" 2010.)

 In March 2015, following the international debate that led to the Paris Agreement, the EU was the first major economy to submit its intended contribution to the new international agreement.